dotnet/extensions/src/Libraries/Microsoft.Extensions.Http.AutoClient/README.md

 }
 ```

 By default, the generated client would be of type `MyDependencyClient` (Interface name without the `I`).
-If you need to use a different name for the dependency name, then you can use the different AutoClient constructor:
+If you need to use a different name for the dependency name, then you can use the different AutoClient constructors:

 ```csharp
 using Microsoft.Extensions.Http.AutoClient;